microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Copy-MgTeam.md

 	PartsToClone = "apps,tabs,settings,channels,members"
 	Visibility = "public"
 }
-Copy-MgTeam -TeamId $teamId -BodyParameter $params
+Copy-MgBetaTeam -TeamId $teamId -BodyParameter $params
 ```

-This example shows how to use the Copy-MgTeam Cmdlet.
+This example shows how to use the Copy-MgBetaTeam Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS